Choose from the following:

 Not only are there many imaginative displays to view, but also available are

-interactive exhibits, a puppet theater and daily activities for children.
+interactive exhibits, programs and daily activities for children.
+See the website

 top